StevenJL/periodoxical/README.md

 )
 ```

-### Example 5 - when specifying time blocks occur by day-of-month and/or and/or week-of-month and/or month.
+### Example 5 - when specifying time blocks by day-of-month and/or and/or week-of-month and/or month.

 As a Ruby dev, I want to generate the next 3 slots for **8AM - 9AM** for the **5th** and **10th** day of every month starting from **June**